 “Anesthesiologists may work in intensive care units as intensivists, which are critical care doctors,” Dr. Rosenbaum says, adding that they manage treatment and coordinate with other specialists to deliver the full range of care.

-A patient can expect to have the critical care anesthesiologist and the full ICU team (usually consisting of an advanced training fellow and several residents) round daily—often combined with visits by the patient’s surgical team.
+A patient can expect to have the critical care anesthesiologist and the full ICU team round daily, often combined with visits by the patient’s surgical team.

-After the initial morning visits, the critical care anesthesiologist will continue to check on the patient multiple times throughout the day, with continuing care by the team of critical care doctors in the ICU through the night.
+After the initial morning visits, the critical care anesthesiologist will continue to check on the patient multiple times throughout the day.
+The team of critical care doctors will provide care in the ICU through the night.

 “There is almost always a physician within 100 feet,” Dr. Rosenbaum says.
 Many patients tend to be discharged from the ICU after a few days, but some may stay for as long as several months.